skillbotio/client/README.md

 To try it out initially, join the Bespoken Bots slack channel.
 [Get an invite here](https://slofile.com/slack/bespokenbots).

 # Setup
-To work, Skillbot needs to get some information about your skill - specifically, how to call it (URL or Lambda) and the interaction model:
+Setup takes just five minutes.
+To work, we need to get some information about your skill - specifically, how to call it (URL or Lambda) and the interaction model:
-* [Skill Configuration *Classic*](docs/SKILL_SETUP_CLASSIC.md): Configure a skill with Skillbot using the "classic" structure (IntentSchema.json and SampleUtterances.txt)
+* [Skill Configuration *Classic*](docs/SKILL_SETUP_CLASSIC.md): Configure a skill with Skillbot using the "classic" structures (IntentSchema.json and SampleUtterances.txt, or InteratactionModel.json)
 * [Skill Configuration *ASK*](docs/SKILL_SETUP_ASK.md): Configure a skill with Skillbot using the ASK CLI structure (skill.json and models/en-US.json)

 Additionally, we have APIs for working with Skillbot: